The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-In the transient state, if we assume that a charge transfer causes a significant potential change around $100\ mV$ in the layer of width $100\ nm$, it means a $0.1*10^6 \bigl[\frac{V}{m}\bigr]$ jump in the electric field that corresponds to a $100 \bigl[mM\bigr]$ jump in the concentration (for only a short time and only in that mentioned layer not in the bulk; see also Fig.~\ref{fig:RestingPotential4}).
-During issuing an \gls{AP}, the system finds its way back to the crossing point (the path is not simple: both concentrations on both sides of the membrane and the electric field in the mentioned layer change; the process is relaxation, as it is seen in the shape of an \gls{AP}).
+In the transient state, if we assume that a charge transfer causes a significant potential change around $100\ mV$ in the layer of width $10\ nm$, it means a $10^7 \bigl[\frac{V}{m}\bigr]$ jump in the electrical field that is caused by a $100 \bigl[mM\bigr]$ jump in the concentration (for only a short time and only in the mentioned layer, but not in the bulk; see also Fig.~\ref{fig:RestingPotential4}).
+One can infer that a neuron can minimize its offset voltage (and so: its energy) by either decreasing its membrane's width, the sum concentration of the electrolyte, the electrical field, or by a process with a temporal course that changes their combination, thereby implementing a true multi-physics phenomenon.
+During issuing an \gls{AP}, the system finds its way back to the crossing point (the path in the phase space is not simple: concentrations on both sides of the membrane and the electrical field in the mentioned layers change, all having different speeds; electrical, thermodynamic, mechanical and so on, changes happen; the process is a relaxation (a waving), as it is seen in the shape of an \gls{AP}).